 If you’re hiking in cold weather, you’ll need as much insulation as you can get.
 This is not the time to worry about fashion, although there are plenty of trendy hiking clothes out there.
 To insulate, you will need a vest, a long-sleeved shirt, and several sweaters and jackets depending on just how cold it is.
 Polyester fleece is the best option for outer layers as it is lightweight and breathable.
 If you’re not sure of the weather conditions in your chosen destination, be sure to do some research before you travel so you know what to pack.

 Finish the outfit with a water-resistant jacket with a hood, and be sure to invest in some proper hiking boots or trail runners.
 A hat will add more protection in either very warm or very cold temperatures.
 Last but not least, you’ll need a backpack or fanny pack for your possessions, depending on how long your hike will take.
+Here a good beginner guide to learn more about hiking by outdoor with j.

 Images by Dino Busch for Design SCENE